 - At 6, things fall off, windows break, and houses might crack.

-- At 7, buildings and other structures would collapse, and there would be many casualties.
+- At 7, buildings and other structures often collapse, and there are many casualties.

 - At 8 and above, whole areas near the epicenter can be totally destroyed.

 1. Before an earthquake